 The Eastern American toad does vary in color.
 It may be reddish, gray, or tan.

 The Fowler’s toad may be brown, tan, gray, or light green.
-The dark spots on the back of the Fowler’s toad have three or more “warts” while the dark spots, if present on the American toad, have only one or two “warts.”
-Another distinction is that the bumps on the leg of the American Toad tend to be more pronounced than those of the Fowler’s toad.
+Although the Fowler’s toad and the eastern American toad can be hard to tell apart, one way to distinguish them is to look at their “warts.”
+An American toad will generally have only one or two “warts” per dark spots on its back, while a Fowler’s toad will have three or more “warts” per dark spot.
+In addition the bumps on the leg of the American Toad tend to be more pronounced than those of the Fowler’s toad.

 The Spadefoot Toads

 The Eastern spadefoot is called that because there is a dark, hard bulge on each of its hind feet that serves as a kind of spade or shovel.
 The animal uses the spades to burrow backwards into sand or soft soil.
 The Virginia Herpetological Society has included a nice photo of the foot in their article on The Natural History of the Eastern Spadefoot.